roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 #### SSD1306

 The SSD1306 is a driver for OLED displays.
-It receives commands over a communication bus (I2C for the Turtlebot4) and controls how the physical display behaves.
-The Turtlebot4 uses a modified version of this [STM32 SSD1306 driver](https://github.com/afiskon/stm32-ssd1306) to write pixels, shapes and characters to the display.
+It receives commands over a communication bus (I2C for the TurtleBot 4) and controls how the physical display behaves.
+The TurtleBot 4 uses a modified version of this [STM32 SSD1306 driver](https://github.com/afiskon/stm32-ssd1306) to write pixels, shapes and characters to the display.

 #### Configuration